HLouLusk/Hooray/README.md

 List technologies that will be used in your app, including any libraries to save time or provide more functionality.
 Be sure to research any potential limitations.

+Frontend: React, EmailJS
+Backend: Firebase
-React, Heroku, Node, Express, Strapi or Firebase (maybe for backend CMS and authentication).
+Database: Firebase (for CMS and authentication)

 Limitations: only time and energy.
 Learning about CMS and Authentication